 We packed up, said goodbye to the Blue Pepper hostel and hit the road out of Guadalajara.
 That was a good hostel in a good location btw, highly recommend it.
 Really enjoyed it there and the city totally warrants staying for much longer to take in everything it has to offer, but that’s not the type of trip that we’re on.
-The road was calling and we had Odile time to make up.
+The road was calling and we had time to make up after getting waylaid by hurricane Odile.

 The hwy outside of town was all farmland and hills reminding us of Annapolis Valley.
 While I was driving it occurred to MacKay that our Mexican insurance had actually run out the day before.
 Whoopsie.
 We weren’t planning on being in Mexico this long.
 Now I was driving illegally, hoping not to get in any stupid accidents.